-- Introduction to Regulatory Diligence - What are regulatory diligences and why are they conducted? - Diligence Scoping - What should you review and where should you focus? - Achieving Efficiency - How can you manage cost while still identifying material risks? - Effective Use of Diligence Findings - How can you mitigate or otherwise address identified risks?
+- What are regulatory diligences and why are they conducted? - Diligence Scoping (including Case Studies) - What should you review and where should you focus? - Achieving Efficiency - How can you manage cost while still identifying material risks? - Effective Use of Diligence Findings - How can you mitigate or otherwise address identified risks?